emochka2007/dayvinchik-bot/README.md

 - Random timestamp between answers
 - Goals and checks in chat, getting info about girl (name, age, activity, favourite animal)
 - analyze ignored chats (no answer for more than 24 hrs)

+## Done
+- Detect unread messages
-- analyze any new message
+- Get the match message